collectivetribe/lifeexperiencing/_posts/2023-03-27-Belongingness.md

 Where we belong to?

-Were we all at there?
+Were we all from there?

-Were we all there with you?
+Were we all at there with you?